 It’s all so jaw-droppingly fascinating that you won’t even notice the smells of raw meat, sweat, and decay.
-Besides, all that is overpowered by the white musk or amber that an eager salesman has rubbed on your clothes (berber Chanel Number Five) or the mouth-watering flavours of tagine spices hanging in the air around a little cafe .
+Besides, all that is overpowered by the white musk or amber that an eager salesman has rubbed on your clothes (“Berber Chanel Number Five”) or the mouth-watering flavours of tagine spices hanging in the air around a little cafe .

 READ MORE: Get some top haggling tips in this post!

-Afterwards, we sat in the the neat Cyberpark gardens – favourite haunt of bored-looking Moroccan teenagers – and chilled out after a hard day’s haggling.
+Afterwards, we sat in the neat Cyberpark gardens – a favourite haunt of bored-looking Moroccan teenagers – and chilled out after a hard day’s haggling.
 After a man with a whistle kicked us out at closing time, we headed back to the roof terrace overlooking the Djemma el Fna and watched as night fell and the square came to life.

 This is street food at its best; traditional, cheap and delicious.
 I don’t know how the chefs here can work such wonders with meat over nothing but an open flame.
 But then, dinner has been cooked in the same way in this square every night for centuries, so I guess it’s yet another innate ability the Marrekeshis have.

-Those ten days had been a whirlwind of extremes; from hectic Marrakech to the Sahara and back, from mountains and waterfalls to great flat plains, from the ancient to the modern, from camping in the desert to a four poster bed, the list goes on.
+Those ten days had been a whirlwind of extremes; from hectic Marrakech to the Sahara and back, from mountains and waterfalls to great flat plains, from the ancient to the modern, from camping in the desert to a four-poster bed… the list goes on.